Innovative Leadership for

 In classes of 25 and in a modular format, these working professionals learn why mothers in their country are dying, how they can make a difference in their spheres of influence, and how they can network with other societal leaders.

-Since then, 250 East African leaders have come through the program.
+Since its beginning, more than 400 East African leaders have come through the program.

-Most recently, Save the Mothers has launched its “Mother Friendly Hospital Initiative”, a program which links STM graduates to existing health facilities, ensuring higher standards of care and accountability for women and children, and accountability for health professionals.
+Most recently, Save the Mothers launched its “Mother Baby Friendly Hospital Initiative,” linking STM graduates to existing health facilities, thus ensuring higher standards of care for women and children, and accountability for health professionals.

 Birthing a better future through training local health leaders.
 Creating champions for change.
 Creating maternal health advocates in government, media, academia and medicine.